lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Similar to mem.new_.
-The difference is that this instruction allocates the memory from the GC currently in use.
+Has the same core semantics as mem.new_.
+This instruction, however, allocates the memory from the GC currently in use.

+The target register must be a reference or a vector.

 mem.gcfree
 ----------